 Berkeley City College's institutional goals are aligned with the College's Mission, Vision, and Values, which are aligned closely with the District's Mission.
 The College uses the District Goals as a framework for developing its annual institutional goals and related strategies, activities, and measurable outcomes.
-Due to the District's focus on strategic planning, both District and College goals tend to stay the same or similar from year to year, while annual activities and measurable outcomes vary.
+Due to the District's focus on strategic planning, both District and College goals tend to change only slightly and are similar from year to year, while annual activities and measurable outcomes vary.
 The College also takes into consideration other important guidelines and benchmarks for institutional effectiveness, such as the state's Student Success and Support Program (SSSP) requirements for matriculation services and institution-set standards for student achievement.

 Each academic year, the BCC Roundtable for Planning and Budgeting sets goals for the College through a collaborative process, as well as strategies and measurable outcomes for each goal.
 The goals, strategies, and measurable outcomes, as well as accomplishments related to these goals, are published on the BCC Roundtable for Planning and Budgeting website, dating back to 2008-09.
-Members of the Roundtable include representatives from all College committees included in the shared governance process: ASBCC, the BCC academic and classified senates, Education Committee, Roundtable, and key college committees.
+Members of the Roundtable include representatives from all College committees included in the shared governance process: ASBCC, the BCC academic and classified Senates, Education Committee, Roundtable, and other key college committees.

-Table 7.
-Process and Timeline for the Development/Update of Annual Goals and Strategic Plans
+Table 7 Process and Timeline for the Development/Update of Annual Goals and Strategic Plans

-Timelines Process and Activities August PCCD develops and finalizes district-wide Annual Strategic Plans, Goals and Objectives BCC updates its Annual Strategic Plans and Goals aligning with PCCD Annual Strategic Plans by: Reviewing, finalizing, and approving the Annual Accomplishments with Measurable Outcomes from the prior year Drafting, reviewing, finalizing, and approving BCC Annual Goals and Strategic Plans for the following new year September BCC drafts and finalizes the BCC's Annual Strategic Plan by: reviewing data arrived from various process and plans, identifying activities to reach each and every specific annual strategic goals and objectives, determining realistic and measurable outcome indicators for each and every goals and objectives, identifies accomplishments based upon the previous Plans activities identified through consultation October BCC finalizes its Annual Goals and Strategic Plan, Activities, and Measurable Outcome Indicators through comprehensive shared governance process.
-College-wide Committee Meetings: PIE, Education Committee, Student Services Council, Department Chairs, Academic Senate, Classified Senate, ASBCC, Roundtable BCC integrates its Annual Strategic Plan with Program Review/APU and other plans BCC allocates resources to carry out the activities October - April BCC implements activities that are linked with specific Goals and Objectives reviews the process and progress reaching the Goals and Objectives regularly May-July Summarizes annual accomplishments Assesses accomplishments using pre-determined Measurable Outcome Indicators Evaluates the assessment process Finalizes the Annual Strategic Plan Accomplishments to be reviewed and approved through shared governance in August
+Timelines Process and Activities August PCCD develops and finalizes district-wide Annual Strategic Plans, Goals and Objectives BCC updates its Annual Strategic Plans and Goals aligning with PCCD Annual Strategic Plans by: Reviewing, finalizing, and approving the Annual Accomplishments with Measurable Outcomes from the prior year Drafting, reviewing, finalizing, and approving BCC Annual Goals and Strategic Plans for the following new year September BCC drafts and finalizes the BCC Annual Strategic Plan by: reviewing data arrived from various processes and plans, identifying activities to reach each and every specific annual strategic goal and objective, determining realistic and measurable outcome indicators for each and every goal and objective, identifying accomplishments based upon the previous Plan's activities identified through a consultation process October BCC finalizes its Annual Goals and Strategic Plan, Activities, and Measurable Outcome Indicators through comprehensive shared governance process.
+College Wide Committee Meetings are held, consisting of PIE, Education Committee, Student Services Council, Department Chairs, Academic Senate, Classified Senate, ASBCC, and Roundtable BCC integrates its Annual Strategic Plan with Program Review/APU and other plans BCC allocates resources to carry out the activities October - April BCC implements activities that are linked with specific Goals and Objectives and reviews the process and progress in reaching the Goals and Objectives regularly May-July BCC Summarizes annual accomplishments Assesses accomplishments using pre-determined Measurable Outcome Indicators Evaluates the assessment process Finalizes the Annual Strategic Plan Accomplishments to be reviewed and approved through shared governance in August